Hello, this is HDC, a consulting company specializing in AM solutions.

 ⑦ Minimizing Facility Requirements

-Wire-based additive manufacturing process Effective even in facilities with space constraints or workplaces with specific infrastructure requirementsno see.
-Simple handling of wire feedstock Thanks to this, there is no need for separate facility modification or complex equipment configuration.
-Cost-saving effectprovides.
+The wire-based additive manufacturing process is Effective even in facilities with space constraints or workplaces with specific infrastructure requirementsno see.
+Simple handling of wire feedstock Thanks to this, no separate facility modifications or complex equipment configurations are required.
+Cost reduction effectIt provides.

 ⑧ Convenient Storage

-Wire feedstock is Easy to store, unlike bulky and difficult to handle powder materialsThe wire is Takes up less space Easy to organize and manage Maximize storage space utilizationYou can do it.
+Wire feedstock Unlike bulky and difficult-to-handle powder materials, it is easy to store....the wire Taking up less space Easy to organize and manage Maximize storage space utilizationYou can do it.

 11 Improved Handling and Transportation

-Wire feedstock is supplied in a solid, tightly wound form for easy handling and transportation. wound on a spool or reel Easy to load into 3D printing systems.
+Wire feedstock is supplied in a solid, tightly wound form, making it easy to handle and transport.
+Generally wound on a spool or reel It can be easily loaded into a 3D printing system.

 ⑫ Simplified Machine Clean-Up